Auch eine Geschichte der Philosophie (This Too a History of Philosophy)

 Habermas’s learning process is rooted in the very nature of Homo sapiens as a linguistic being.
 Drawing on the research of the developmental psychologist Michael Tomasello, he begins with a sharp distinction between human and animal cognition.
 Other primates, Habermas explains, communicate to indicate objects in their own environments.
 But the unique social complexity of human life, manifested in the monogamous family and paleolithic hunt, catalyzed a distinctive ability to communicate intersubjectively about a shared objective world.
 This unique form of language allowed human beings to formulate collective solutions to common problems.
 Humanity’s social and cultural learning could thereby outpace its biological evolution.

-The West’s Judeo-Christian heritage was not a passing phase in the emergence of modern thought and politics, Habermas argues, but contributed—and perhaps still contributes—its essential core.
+The West’s Judeo-Christian heritage was not a passing phase, Habermas argues, but contributed its essential core.

 Habermas proceeds to narrate the early development of human societies along a hierarchy of communicative forms.
 Ritual served as the primordial medium of “symbolic” communication, bridging the individual and the collective.
 Habermas locates a shift to myth in the “Near Eastern high cultures” of the third millennium B.C.E., characterized by written language, scientific advancement, and political hierarchy.
 But the crucial transformation came in the “Axial Age” of Moses, Buddha, Confucius, and Plato—a term Habermas borrows from the philosopher Karl Jaspers.
 Whereas myth collapsed god and man into one another, the Axial worldviews accomplished the seminal distinction between sacred and profane, eternal and temporal.
 In Judaism’s omniscient God, Buddhism’s doctrine of reincarnation, and Plato’s Forms, Habermas locates the foundations for the transcendental perspective of both objective science and universal morality.